 - Year three: In addition to working in their home department, the resident works on and completes their signature project and disseminates the project results through conference presentations and / or publication.

 Before beginning the program, the resident will identify a home department that can provide in-depth work and research experience to support the resident's career interests and goals.
 Shortly after beginning the program, the resident will select 2–3 library departments as rotation sites to provide an introduction to library functions in a variety of areas of academic and research librarianship.
+Program structure and requirements for home department supervisors and rotation supervisors are detailed in the Residency Program: Orientation for Library Staff document.

 The Iowa State University Library is a member of the ACRL Diversity Alliance.
 We are committed to increasing the hiring pipeline of qualified, talented individuals from underrepresented racial and ethnic groups.